glhc/pathfinder/README.md

 It can:

-- Randomly generate nodes on the screen.
+- Randomly generate a map of nodes.
 - Connect nearby nodes together.
 - Search from the start node for a path to the end node.
 - Render a solution to the screen